RodrigoCosta1983/store_connect/README.md

 - **Quick Sale Screen (POS):** A responsive product grid interface that adapts to different screen sizes (phones, tablets).
 - **Real-time Inventory Control:** The interface displays the stock status of each product (normal, low, out of stock) and prevents the sale of out-of-stock items.
 - **Shopping Cart:** A complete system for adding products, with the flexibility to sell to a registered customer or to a "Final Consumer".
-- **Multiple Payment Methods:** Support for sales via Cash, Card, PIX, and "Fiado" (on credit).
+- **Multiple Payment Methods:** Support for sales via Cash, Card, PIX, and credit.
-- **"Fiado" (Credit) Sales:** A system to record on-credit sales, requiring the selection of a registered customer.
+- **(Credit) Sales:** A system to record on-credit sales, requiring the selection of a registered customer.

 ### Inventory Management
 - **Product Creation and Editing:** A complete form to manage products, including name, price, quantity in stock, and a **minimum stock level** for alerts.